Suped

 How to tell if it is Gmail or your domain

-I start by separating broad receiver behavior from domain-specific failure.
-If several unrelated brands lose BIMI in Gmail at the same time, and older messages still show the logo, the evidence points to Gmail.
-If only one brand loses it, the most likely cause is a configuration, certificate, or authentication problem for that domain.
+Start by separating broad receiver behavior from a domain-specific failure.
+If unrelated brands lose BIMI in Gmail at the same time and older messages still show their logos, the evidence points to Gmail.
+If only one brand loses it, check that domain's authentication and certificate path, including its hosted BIMI assets.

-1. Compare messages: Check old and new mail from the same sender in Gmail.
+1. Compare old and newly received mail from the same sender in Gmail.

-3. Check DNS: Validate the BIMI TXT record, logo URL, and certificate URL.
+3. Validate the BIMI TXT record, both hosted URLs, and the certificate status.

 ?